fredmakombe/master-thesis/README.md

 optimizing architectures that contain 1 to well over 100 million parameters.
 We will leverage the lower dimensionality of the input space (with respect to the parameter space) and perform a simulated optimization on x instead of θ.
-In other words, study f by analyzing the evolution of x when the cost function operates on it i.e., for a cost function C , optimize based on δC/ δ x instead of the usual δ δC θ using SGD for example.
+In other words, study f by analyzing the evolution of x when the cost function operates on it i.e., for a cost function C , optimize based on δC/δ x instead of the usual δC/δθ using SGD for example.

 Due to the end-to-end differentiable nature of these models, properties found on the input space describe analogous features of the parameter space.For the particular case of image classification,